burnol-math/irwin/README.md

   computer memory.
 In contrast, the 2025 version needs less than 113 megabytes...

+  *Thanks to Arnaud Bodin and Yusuf Emin Akpınar for their interest which motivated me to revisit the 2024 code with the perspective to go beyond 10000 digits easily*.

 - `irwin_v4.sage` (Not Yet) adds some "parallelization" attempt.
 This is experimental and mainly effective when computing the `beta(m+1)` sums of inverse powers on integers having a number of digits equal to the `level`